-Ben Franklin is famous for his 13 virtues and the system that he used to develop them is a foundation for personal development.
-Many people are looking for the latest way to improve something about their life.
-It might involve their character in general or something more specific, like their finances.
-These concerns have been around for a long time.
 Many people consider Ben Franklin as not only one of the Founding Fathers of the United States but as one of the founding thought leaders on personal development.
-Franklin pursed the following13 virtues in his own personal quest for moral perfection.
+Ben Franklin’s virtues in his own personal quest for moral perfection are shown below:

 - Temperance: Eat not to dullness; drink not to elevation